cuplv/Fixrbot/docs/Product_pitch.md

 # Fixrbot Product Pitch
-## Overview
-**Fixrbot** is a GitHub App that analyses the API usage patterns.
-It leverages our existing programming pattern-mining tool [BigGroum](https://github.com/cuplv/biggroum).
+Imagine if you have a tool that learns from hundreds of other programmers' code.
+Our product, Fixrbot, mines the programming usage patterns of hundreds of open-source projects on Github and identifies potential misuse in your code.

 Fixrbot is easy to set up.
-The plan is to make the bot available on the GitHub Marketplace.
+We plan to make the bot available on the GitHub Marketplace.
 To use the Fixrbot, install it for a Github project, and it should start working automatically without any further settings.

 Whenever a push or pull request happens, Fixrbot analyze the program and alert developers on potential misuse of an API usage pattern.
-Fixrbot will try to make pull requests to fix the issues
+Fixrbot will try to make pull requests to fix the issues.

 ## Questions
 Q: How to customize the bot's behavior on my repository?